Home » Dinners » High-Protein Eggplant Lasagna

 Pro tip: Let the lasagna rest!

-1. Use a mandoline slicer for even eggplant slices — this helps them cook evenly and makes layering easier.
+1. Use a mandoline slicer for even eggplant slices, which helps them cook evenly and makes layering easier.

 2. Salt and rest the eggplant slices before roasting to draw out moisture and reduce bitterness.